SME in Malaysia

 Does SME matter in Malaysia?

 According to SME Corporation’s findings, about 98.5% of business establishments in Malaysia are SMEs.
-Based on the report by the Department of Statistics last year, these SME businesses have contributed RM552.3 billion to Malaysia’s gross domestic product in 2019, or close to 40% share of the country’s total GDP.
+Based on the report by the Department of Statistics in 2019, these SME businesses have contributed RM552.3 billion to Malaysia’s gross domestic product in 2019, or close to 40% share of the country’s total GDP.

 There is also an increase in the employment rate for SMEs in Malaysia which comprises 48.4%, or close to 7.3 million of total workers employed under SME companies in 2019.
 Until today, the SME GDP growth in Malaysia has continued to outpaced the country’s overall economic growth hence making SME as one of the most important business entities in Malaysia.